istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 EOF
 {{< /text >}}

-For any configuration option you wish to add you will append this to the `tracing.yaml` file.
+Then, you can append any configuration options to the `tracing.yaml` file.

 ## Trace sampling